platformsh/platformsh-docs/docs/src/integrations/source/troubleshooting.md

 but you haven’t added them to the remote repository on GitHub, GitLab, or Bitbucket, they can't clone the project locally.

-If the user you added to a project is using `platform get` with the CLI:
+If that user tries to use `platform get` with the CLI:
 ```
 $ platform get <projectID>
 ```